benderlidze/bbw/_kb/bb_buy_bitcoin_without_id.md

 ## CoinMama

-At [CoinMama](http://buybitcoinww.co/CoinMama_Bitcoin){:rel="nofollow"}, you do not need to provide ID verification for your first $150 worth of bitcoin purchases.
+At [CoinMama](http://buybitcoinww.co/CoinMama_Bitcoin){:rel="nofollow"}, you can buy bitcoins with a credit card and no verification for your first $150 worth of bitcoin purchases.
 It is one of the only credit card brokers that allows purchases for any amount of bitcoin without ID verification.

 ## BitQuick